Campaigners say Supreme Court ruling on biological sex ‘a watershed for women’

 She added there will “have to be a sea-change” across the public sector to recognise the law has been clarified in the ruling.

-Conservative Party leader Kemi Badenoch said the ruling was “a victory for all of the women who faced personal abuse or lost their jobs for stating the obvious”.
+Conservative Party leader Kemi Badenoch said the ruling is “a victory for all of the women who faced personal abuse or lost their jobs for stating the obvious”.

 She added: “Women are women and men are men: you cannot change your biological sex.